-On April 27, 2017, we formalized an oral agreement for advances totaling \$500,000, received from a shareholder ("Shareholder") into a written Convertible Promissory Note (the "Convertible Note").
+On April 27, 2017, we formalized an oral agreement for advances totaling\$500,000, received from a shareholder ("Shareholder") into a written Convertible Promissory Note (the "Convertible Note").
 Borrowings under the Convertible Note accrue interest at 12% per annum, with all unpaid principal and accrued interest due and payable on October 27, 2018.
-In addition, at any time commencing on or after the date that issix (6) months from the issue date, at the election of Shareholder, all or any portion of the outstanding principal, accrued but unpaid interest and/or late charges under the Convertible Note may be converted into shares of the Company's common stock at a conversion price of \$1.20 per share; provided, however, the Shareholder shall not have the right to convert any portion of the Convertible Note to the extent that the Shareholder would beneficially own in excess of 5% of the total number of shares of common stock ustanding immediately after giving effect to the issuance of shares of common stock issuable upon conversion of the Convertible Note.
-During the three and six months ended December 31, 2017, we recorded \$15,000 and \$30,000 of interest expense in the accompanying condensed consolidated statements of operations related to the Convertible Note.
+In addition, at the election of Shareholder, all or any portion of the outstanding principal, accrued but unpaid interest and/or late charges under the Convertible Note may be converted into shares of the Company's common stock at a conversion price of\$1.20 per share; provided, however, the Shareholder shall not have the right to convert any portion of the Convertible Note to the extent that the Shareholder would beneficially own in excess of5% of the total number of shares of common stock outstanding immediately after giving effect to the issuance of shares of common stock issuable upon conversion of the Convertible Note.
+During the three and nine months ended March 31, 2018, we recorded \$15,000 and \$45,000 of interest expense in the accompanying condensed consolidated statements of operations related to the Convertible Note.